 We have an open list and warmly welcome requests for registration from patients currently living or moving into the area.

-NHS REGISTRATION FORM is available by:
+OUR NEW PATIENT REGISTRATION FORM is available by:

 If you need help completing the form, please ask.
 The registration form will have a brief health questionnaire included, we would be grateful if you could complete this.
 When returning the forms, please bring a form of ID with you showing your address (this does not have to be your current address if you have recently moved) e.g. driving license or utility bill.

 We offer and recommend a FREE health check appointment for all new patients.

 New Babies: Parents of new babies are advised to register the child as quickly as possible.
 The Registrar of Births should issue parents with an FP58 form and this should be passed to the Health Centre promptly.
 The Health Visitor/Community Nursery Nurse will be happy to take the form to the receptionist.
 To register a new baby you can Print the New Baby Registration form Newborn Infant Registration and pass this into the Health Centre along with the birth certificate and a form of parent/guardian ID.

 Temporary Residents: If you are temporarily staying in the area we can register and treat you as a “Temporary Resident”.
 If you are likely to be here for 3 months or more it is probably worth registering and we can have your records transferred.
 See the “Other Information” page for details details on medical care for visitors from abroad.
 Temporary Resident Registration

 Choice of Doctor:

 Who is my “Named Usual GP”?